NJU-Bio-Info/bin/R/README.md

                         the input files, remove the header line.
 If you use standard output from a pipeline, use "-" to stand --field1 FIELD1, -x FIELD1
-                        join on this FIELD of file 1 --field2 FIELD2, -y FIELD2
+                        join on this FIELD of file 1, first column by default --field2 FIELD2, -y FIELD2
-                        join on this FIELD of file 2 --delimiter DELIMITER, -d DELIMITER
+                        join on this FIELD of file 2, first column by default --delimiter DELIMITER, -d DELIMITER
                         use CHAR as output delimiter, table by default --keep, -k            preserve the join FIELD from both file 1 and 2 in the